iamluanem/offer-eligibility-api-/README.md

 Expected response: JSON with eligible offers for the user

-**Note:**
+**Important Notes:**
 - Make sure the server is running before testing (see Step 1 above)
 - Replace `localhost:8080` with your server address and port if different
-- The UUIDs in the examples are valid UUID v4 format and can be reused for testing
+- The UUIDs in the examples are valid UUID v4 format
+- **If you get "UNIQUE constraint failed" errors**: The ID already exists in the database.
+Change the `id` field to a different UUID (modify any character) or delete the database file (`rm ./offer_eligibility.db`) and restart the server
+- **For repeated testing**: Use the automated test script (`./test-api.sh`) which generates unique UUIDs automatically, or manually change the UUIDs in the examples

 ## Running Unit Tests